Hoo-dkwozD/PassAway/README.md

 7. The program should be up and running.
 To shut down the program and clean up any newly created files, images, etc., type `Ctrl-C` to exit the CLI program, and run the command `sh ./shutdown.sh` (Unix-like OS) or `.\shutdown.bat` (Windows OS).

+The application can also be started without a Docker context by starting each part of the application manually, starting with the MySQL database server first when building and running the application.
+Refer to the README of each service for more information.

 ## Results

 The app should be accessible at (http://localhost/)[http://localhost/] with the back-end itself accessible at (http://localhost:8000/)[http://localhost:8000/].